preactjs/preact-www/content/guide/api-reference.md

 )
 ```

-Returns a Preact component with the given `attributes`.
+Returns a Preact element with the given `attributes`.

 The optional `children` value can be any of the following: